 There are a couple of different types of strikers, but each must have a good eye for goal.

-Typically the Centre Forward will sit high up the pitch and will make darting runs into the box to unsettle defenders, in order to break the defense apart and score goals.
+Typically, the center forward will sit high up the pitch and make darting runs into the box to unsettle defenders, break the defense apart, and score goals.

 A good center-forward is physically strong and acts as a target man.
-Their great aerial presence in the box, allows them to win contests against opposition center-backs and head in goals.
+Their fabulous aerial presence in the box allows them to win contests against opposition center-backs and head in goals.

-Aside from being physical, they also need to have an explosive turn of pace, to break the defensive line, collect a pass, and take a shot on goal.
-It is a hard skill to master, but a world-class center-forward, who can bag your team 20 goals per season is priceless.
+Aside from being physical, they also need to have an explosive turn of pace to break the defensive line, collect a pass, and take a shot on goal.
+It is a complex skill to master, but a world-class center-forward who can bag your team 20 goals per season is priceless.

 The False 9

 Unlike a center-forward, the false 9 drops back, sitting away from the defensive line.
-This allows them to receive the ball in space, with an aim to pull defenders out of their line, to either play killer balls into other attackers in space, or have a pop at goal themselves.
+This allows them to receive the ball in space, pull defenders out of their line, play killer balls into other attackers in space, or have a pop at goal themselves.

 A great false 9 has to be decisive and know when it’s right to pull the trigger and shoot or play a pass into a teammate through on goal.
-They are technical geniuses with the football at their feet but don’t give them too much space the best false 9’s can also shoot from long distance.
+They are technical geniuses with the ball at their feet but don’t give them too much space.
+The best false 9’s can also shoot from long distances.

 The Final Whistle

-The ‘beautiful game’ is played all over the world by many different people in the streets, on beaches, and in huge stadiums.
-One of the great things about soccer is that it offers something for everyone, whether you’re small and fast or big and strong there’s a position for all!
+The beautiful game is played worldwide by many people in the streets, on beaches, and in giant stadiums.
+One of the great things about soccer is that it offers something for everyone.
+Whether small and fast or big and strong, there’s a position for all!

-So if you want to lace up your boots and start playing, or are looking to support a new team, you will now hopefully have an idea of the different positions on the pitch and some of the tactics associated with each position.
+So if you want to lace up your boots and start playing or are looking to support a new team, you will hopefully have an idea of the different soccer positions on the pitch and some of the tactics associated with each position.

-One thing’s for certain though, football is an ever-changing game, with coaches thinking up new and exciting positions all the time.
-So make sure you come back in a few years to see if we’ve added any more new positions onto this list!
+One thing’s for sure, though: soccer is an ever-changing game, with coaches always thinking up new and exciting positions.
+So make sure you return in a few years to see if we’ve added any more new soccer positions to this list!